 - Star Wars: The Force Awakens – John Williams

-Ennio Morricone says a speech in Italian and acknowledges the nomination of John Williams, thanks to Quentin Tarantino and dedicates this award to his wife, Maria.
+Ennio Morricone gives a speech in Italian and acknowledges the nomination of John Williams, thanks to Quentin Tarantino, and dedicates this award to his wife, Maria.

 - “Manta Ray” from Racing Extinction – Music by J. Ralph, Lyric by Antony Hegarty

 - “Simple Song #3” from Youth – Music and Lyric by David Lang

 - “Til It Happens to You” from The Hunting Ground – Music and Lyric by Lady Gaga and Diane Warren

 “Writing’s on the Wall” from Spectre – Music, and Lyrics by Jimmy Napes and Sam Smith